 Our preferred method of teaching is the Intensive Weekend Workshop.
 Our signature subtitle is: “Renovate – Elevate – Motivate”.
 This format is rare – only a handful of teachers in the world teach using this method.
 It involves 3-5 hours of instruction per day, 2 or 3 days in a row, but is organized in a progressive layout, without defined class titles.
 This format allows us to get deeper and go further in explaining key concepts to students.
 It allows the content to follow a logical flow which maximizes students’ learning.
 Each topic is a prerequisite to the ones preceeding.
 This format takes maximum advantage of our expertise: although a few patterns are taught to apply key concepts, the focus is on FUN technique, rather than patterns, which you can learn anywhere.
 Students must have at least a basic understanding of West Coast Swing.
 Students should be STRONGLY ENCOURAGED or required to attend the whole workshop, and should be advised to expect both theory and practice.

 - Swing Literacy Intensive: This 2-3 hour workshop focuses on the core fundamental skills that are holding most dancers back.
 We deliver key techniques in a unique entertaining and accessible way, leaving students better able to connect and apply material they have collected from other dance experiences.
-It is possible to “sandwich” this Intensive inside a SLDM Teachers’ Lab: contact us for details.
+Students enrolled in the SLDM programs can earn credit for participation.
+SLDM graduates enrolled in the Teaching Practicum can earn credit for acting as teaching assistants.

 - Swing C.L.I.C.
 (Community Leadership Inspiration Challenge): Seminar format.
 This unique, interactive 90-minute workshop is designed to inspire dancers to take control of their own development and inspiration and empower them to share it, in order to spread enthusiasm and growth in their home West Coast Swing scene.
 Tons of practical ideas and tips for personal dance improvement and for growing your dance community.
 HIGHLY recommended for veteran social dancers and up-and-coming instructors!